oliverwilms/audit-consolidator/README.md

 I like to export audit data from each IRIS instance and consolidate audit data into ONE database table to run queries against the consolidated audit data.

+## Audit Export Task

-## Command to run Audit Export Task now AND schedule the task to run it daily
+Command to run Audit Export Task now AND schedule the task to run it daily

 %SYS>w ##class(otw.audit.AuditExportTask).RunNow()
 1

+The Audit Export creates an XML file.
 I created a persistent consolidator class to hold the audit data from ALL my IRIS instances.

+## Consolidator Import Task

 https://portal.sql-contest.isccloud.io/account/login